 God: The narrator, of course, thinks God is the Big Bad and calls him The Enemy.

 He also throws out the possibility that God may not even love us, and has other, probably less holy reasons why He created us in the first place.
-Of course, Screwtape's problem is that he's a devil — he can only understand things that are done for less-holy reasons.
-Sheer altruism like The Enemy's is not only absurd but impossible, as far as he can tell — God must have some ultimately selfish reason for creating human beings.
+Of course, Screwtape's problem is that he's a devil-he can only understand things that are done for less-than-holy reasons.
+Sheer altruism like The Enemy's is not only absurd but impossible, as far as he can tell-God must have some ultimately selfish reason for creating human beings.

-Good Feels Good: One of Screwtape's complaint is that Earthly pleasures come from the Enemy, and they have to be twisted before they are of any use to Hell.
+Good Feels Good: One of Screwtape's complaints is that Earthly pleasures come from the Enemy, and they have to be twisted before they are of any use to Hell.

 Horny Devils: Inverted.
 Screwtape describes sexual temptation as a subject "of considerable tedium" and wastes no paper discussing it, as both he and Wormwood already know all there is to know about the methods in question.